recomb-seq/recomb-seq.github.io/README.md

 # RECOMB-SEQ Website Template

 ### About
 This project is the website template and content used for RECOMB-SEQ, see the live website at https://recomb-seq.github.io.

+#### The main files to edit

+* _config.yml: some data such dates, location etc
+* history.md: history page to be updated after the conference
+* history/  : folder with archived information for each year
+* _data/pc.yml: list of PC (perhaps it would be easier to do simply im html)
+* _data/speakers.yml: keynote spekers with bio + abstract, used on two places (keynotes and program)
+* _data/team.yml: PC chairs and SC
+* _includes/about.html: home page with basic info
+* _includes/posters.html: plain html list of posters
+* _includes/schedule-tbd.html: plain html schedule (earlier used to post the list of accepted papers)

 Some of the unused files were moved to _unused folder; more can be moved as well.

+### Software

 This site is based on [Project Zeppelin](https://github.com/gdg-x/zeppelin).
 Project Zeppelin is built on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your website from GitHub’s servers for free.
 [Learn more about Jekyll](http://jekyllrb.com/).
 Template is brought by [GDG Lviv](http://lviv.gdg.org.ua/) team.